bacontime/blog-mirror/nature/astrosymbols.md

 <tr>
 <td class="catsym">Mercury<br>☿</td>
 <td>Tidally locked.
 Extreme temperatures.
 Very close to sun.
 Moves really fast around the sun.
 Closest planet to Earth (on average) yet also the most difficult to reach.</td>
 <td>God of commerce and communication (and thieves and trickery).
 Guides souls to the underworld.
-Questionable fashion accessories.</td>
+Questionable fashion accessories.
+In Mandarin, called "water planet".
+Associated with the element mercury by alchemists.</td>
 </tr>
 <tr>
 <td class="catsym">Venus<br>♀</td>
 <td>Blisteringly hot, thick atmosphere.
 Clouds made of sulfuric acid.</td>
 <td>God of love, prosperity, beauty, desire.
 Sometimes a god of war.
 Sometimes acts a bit bonkers.
 Started the Trojan war to win an apple.
-Symbol is just a modified ϕ (short for Phosphorus).</td>
+Symbol is just a modified ϕ (short for Phosphorus).
+In Mandarin, called "metal planet".
+Associated with copper by alchemists.</td>
 </tr>
 <tr>
 <td class="catsym">Terra<br>⊕<br><small>alt: ♁</small></td>
 <td>Liquid water surface oceans.
 Exotic slimes.</td>
 <td>Earth.
-You know, dirt and stuff.</td>
+You know, dirt and stuff. </td>
 </tr>
 <tr>
 <td class="catsym">Mars<br>♂</td>
 <td>Inside the habitable zone.
 Covered in rust.
-Icy poles. ~~Biggest~~Second biggest mountain in the system.
+Icy poles.
+Second biggest mountain in the system.
 Inhabited by robots.</td>
 <td>God of violent war and bloodshed!
 (Also, sometimes agriculture; he can be cool.)
 One time got stuck in a jar.
-Symbol is his shield and spear.</td>
+Symbol is his shield and spear.
+In Mandarin, called "fire planet".
+Associated with iron by alchemists.</td>
 </tr>
 <tr>
 <td class="catsym">Jupiter<br>♃<br><small>alt: ⯢</small></td>
 <td>Huge; like, really so big it's hard to believe.
 Bombarded by comets (might protect us from them).
 Has moons so big they're basically planets.
 Giant eternal storms.
 Band of intense radiation in a plasma torus around the equator.</td>
 <td>King of the Gods.
 God of the sky and lightning.
-Adulterous creep.</td>
+Adulterous creep.
+In Mandarin, called "wood planet".
+Associated with tin by alchemists.</td>
 </tr>
 <tr>
 <td class="catsym">Saturn<br>♄<br><small>alt: ⯣</small></td>
 <td>Another stormy giant.
 Weird polar hexagonal storm.
 Magnificent rings.</td>
 <td>Titan of wealth, agriculture, cycles of renewal, and time.
 A horrible father, but a pretty good ruler of the world.
 Overthrown by his son Jupiter.
-Symbol is his scythe.</td>
+Symbol is his scythe.
+In Mandarin, called "earth planet".
+Associated with lead by alchemists.</td>
 </tr>
 <tr>
 <td class="catsym">Uranus<br>♅<br><small>alt: ⛢</small></td>